Clients API

 set_event_window(pre_ms, post_ms, dataset_metadata=None, hub_name='default', channel_metadata=None)

-Sets signal metrics event event window
+Sets signal metrics event (spike) window

 Parameters: